MarkKemp/MarkKemp/README.md

 - 👋 Hi, I’m @MarkKemp
 - 👀 I’m interested in almost alles
 - 🌱 I’m currently learning make use of passkeys
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on dont know yet
-- 📫 How to reach me ...
+- 📫 How to reach me not yet clear about
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/she/her/hem
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: pfff

 <!---
 MarkKemp/MarkKemp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.